 But what if you could practice alone? and how to practice ping pong alone?
 Well, there are 9 ways to practice yourself.
-Including the ways are: Ping Pong With a table tennis robot, local clubs, Practice on a Wall or Board, Practice your Serve, Self-feeding ping pong balls and more .
+Some of the ways are: Ping Pong With a table tennis robot, local clubs, Practicing on a Wall or Board, Practicing your Serve, Self-feeding ping pong balls, and more.

-In this blog post, the author discuss how to practice Ping Pong without having any other players there!
+In this blog post, the author discusses how to practice Ping Pong without having any other players there!

-9 Ways of How to Practice Table Tennis Alone
+9 Ways How to Practice Table Tennis Alone